agn453/HI-TECH-Z80-C/README.md

 Elliot's original DOS Plus interpretation.

-As mentioned in the release v3.09-3 notes (above), there are two common conventions that can be used to record exact file sizes in CP/M.
+As mentioned in the release v3.09-3 notes (above), there are two common conventions that can be used to record exact file sizes in CP/M 3 and DOS Plus.

 * Record the number of bytes used in the last sector (as used by DOS Plus)